-We’ve fixed many clothes dryers in Calgary, but we see some problems more often than others.
+We’ve fixed many clothes dryers in Ottawa and Gatineau, but we see some problems more often than others.
 Here are 5 of the most frequent issues we deal with:

 - Damaged thermostat: a dryer placed too close to the wall can’t move enough air from the heating element to the space inside the drum.
 As a result, the thermostat near the element heats up and switches off power to the element, preventing it from producing heat.
 You’ll end up with a dryer that takes too long to finish each load, and a thermostat that breaks from switching on and off too often in rapid succession.

 - Damaged thermal fuse: low airflow can also cause the thermal fuses on your dryer’s blower housing to fail.
 If they do, your dryer may refuse to start.
 Additionally, thermal fuses may fail when the lint screen is clogged, or the machine is overloaded.

 - Broken heating element: lousy ventilation, an excess of lint, or a machine that is overloaded too often can also cause the heating element to fail.
 If it does, the dryer might seem to run, but your clothes will probably stay damp.